Hammer House of Horror: 13) The Mark of Satan

 The story opens with surgeons operating on a man's skull, during which he mutters, "Leave my soul alone" and dies.
 The patient is Dr Samuel Holt, a neurosurgeon himself.

 Newly appointed morgue worker Edwyn Bord (Peter McEnery) becomes obsessed with the number 9, which is being often repeated to him in his everyday interactions with people and experiences.
-Dr. Holt's body is autopsied by Markham (Peter Birrel) and Dr Harris (Emrys James) who is very logical and jovial, with Edwyn watching and it is learnt that Holt tried drilling a hole in his skull to liberate an evil virus invading his body, which led to Subdural hemorrhage and thereafter he died during surgery for the same.
+Dr. Holt's body is autopsied by Markham (Peter Birrel) and Dr Harris (Emrys James) who is very logical and jovial, with Edwyn watching and it is learnt that Holt tried drilling a hole in his skull to liberate an evil virus invading his body, which led to subdural hemorrhage and thereafter he died during surgery for the same.
 Edwyn begins to think that he is being persecuted by the evil virus too as he is a good person, his suspicions supported by coincidence and confirmation bias.

 Edwyn lives with his cranky-natured mother (Annie Dyson), with a pretty estranged tenant lady Stella (Georgina Hale) and her baby as their neighbour.
 He visits a rector, Father Macintosh (Antony Brown), for advice, but runs away when he sees 9 mentioned as the date of service.
-Edwyn finds that Dr Holt when alive wanted to sacrifice a baby and eat it to drive out the virus, prompted by voices in his head, but was stopped by police.
+Edwyn finds that Dr Holt when alive wanted to sacrifice a baby and eat it to drive out the virus, prompted by voices in his head, but was stopped by the police.
 Edwyn begins to think his mother is responsible for the virus and also for his father's death.
 He believes that Dr Holt was targeted by everyone, and since Holt died, they are targeting him as the next victim.
 Stella offers to help Edwyn, saying that he needs love, he should send his mother to an old age home and thereafter she will look after him.
 Edwyn kills his mother, and he and Stella hide her in the freezer.
 Father Macintosh visits the house to help Edwyn.
 Edwyn continues to obsess over the number 9, and develops psychosomatic symptoms.
 He falls into a trance-like state, and sees his colleagues Dr Harris and Markham, Stella, a psychiatrist Dr Manders (Conrad Phillips), conspiring as an evil team wanting him to eat Stella's baby for the devil's sake.
 Onto the scene bursts Father Macintosh with a cross, who drives away everyone and exorcises Edwyn, but is attacked by Stella like a dog.